libp2p/docs/content/concepts/hole-punching.md

 ## Types of nodes

-Nodes on the public internet can be divided into two groups: public and non-public.
-Most nodes are not publicly accessible as routers act as firewalls and allow for NATs.
+Nodes on a p2p network can be categorized into two groups: public and non-public.
+Public nodes are those nodes that have unobstructed access to the internet, whereas non-public nodes are located behind some kind of firewall.
+This applies to most nodes in home and in corporate network, as well as mobile phones.

-To be clear, a non-public node from a standard LAN:
+To be clear, a non-public node behind a firewall and/or NAT:

 - can dial other public nodes;
 - cannot dial non-public nodes.